YAVSRG/YAVSRG/README.md

 >
 > If the setup guide for non-developers on Linux/macOS didn't work, please **do not try these steps** and instead get assistance in [the discord](https://yavsrg.net/discord) if all you want to do is play.

-Developers should first follow the non-developer setup and ensure the `yavsrg` CLI tool works.
+Developers should first follow the non-developer setup and ensure the CLI tool works.
-Use `yavsrg debug_run` to build and test the current branch - You should run this at least once before building via an IDE.
+Use the `debug_run` CLI command to build and test the current branch - You should run this at least once before building via an IDE.

-After the first use of `yavsrg debug_run`, you should have the correct BASS .dll/.dynlib/.so files for your platform placed in YAVSRG/interlude/src/bin/Debug/net8.0
+After the first use of `debug_run`, you should have the correct BASS .dll/.dynlib/.so files for your platform placed in YAVSRG/interlude/src/bin/Debug/net8.0
 If not, the game will let you know on launch - Look for them here https://github.com/YAVSRG/YAVSRG/tree/main/engine/lib (you need both the main and the fx one)
 If your platform isn't there contact me in the discord or search online for it